A11en0/Deeplearning-Notes/README.md

-# Just a read me file.
+# series code of the tensorflow basic, just a notes of learning.